embeddedartistry/libc/README.md

 meson buildresults
 ```

-Then change into that folder and build targets by running:
+And build all targets by running

 ```
-ninja
+ninja -C buildresults
 ```

-At this point, `make` would still work.

-#### Cross-compiling

 Cross-compilation is handled using `meson` cross files.
 Example files are included in the [`build/cross`](build/cross/) folder.
-You can write your own cross files for your specific platform (or open an issue and we can help you).
+You can write your own cross files for your specific processor by defining the toolchain, compilation flags, and linker flags.
+These settings will be used to compile `libc`. (or open an issue and we can help you).

 Cross-compilation must be configured using the meson command when creating the build output folder.
 For example: